vuejs/vue-loader/README.md

 }
 ```

-If you only want to use CSS Modules in some of your Vue components, you can use a `oneOf` rule and check for the `cssModules` string in resourceQuery:
+If you only want to use CSS Modules in some of your Vue components, you can use a `oneOf` rule and check for the `module` string in resourceQuery:

 ``` js
 {